mobiuspr/node-sdk/README.md

 ## Usage
 We're working on some docs, as it's technically still in the alpha stage.
 Please be patient.

+Update: TypeScript documentation (in `src/index.d.ts`) has now been added, VSCode should autocomplete unless its being stoopid

 ## How does this work?
 Mobius-SDK was reverse-engineered from the MobilityPrint extension for Chromebooks.
 Unlike the extension, Mobius-SDK only supports HTTP scanning, not mDNS/DNS-SD.
 In thoses cases, you can also scan on mDNS yourself, and then pass the hostnames or IP addresses directly to a `PrintServer` object.